-

 July 14, 2025Subsequent Trump and Court Action

-New York, along with 20 other states, sued multiple federal agencies to enjoin the Trump administration's new policy of restricting access to public benefit programs, such as Head Start, based on immigration status.
+Twenty states and the District of Columbia sued multiple federal agencies to enjoin the Trump administration's new policy of restricting access to public benefit programs, such as Head Start, based on immigration status.
 The complaint argues that the administration's reinterpretation of PRWORA to impose citizenship requirements on a vast array of previously uncovered federal programs failed to provide notice and an opportunity to comment, is arbitrary and capricious under the Administrative Procedure Act (APA), is contrary to the substantive statutes it purports to interpret and is thus unlawful under the APA, and fails to give states fair notice required under the Spending Clause.
-State of New York et al. v.
-Department of Justice et al., 1:25-cv-00345 (D.R.I).
+State of New York v.
+Department of Justice, No. 1:25-cv-00345 (D.R.I).

 **Link to case here.
 Our litigation entries generally report only the initial complaint and any major substantive filings or decisions.
 For additional information, CourtListener provides access to PACER and all available pleadings.
 Other sites that track litigation in more detail or organize cases by topic include Civil Rights Clearinghouse, Justice Action Center, National Immigration Litigation Alliance, and Just Security**